 County officials have broad authority to ensure that elections run smoothly and remain free from disruptions on Election Day.
 Available enforcement mechanisms include:

 Dispute resolution.
 From time to time, EBOs may disagree over election rules and procedures.
 Counties may choose to create a set procedure for reporting disputes up the chain of command so they can be resolved quickly.
+Clerks may choose to do so as part of the contingency planning they already are required to complete for the secretary of state’s office. footnote52_MmojeRY7pMdy6o4PONtQW74hJJbY41G1K4My7UhGH7g_iVU3aPooLA5p52See Nev.
+Admin.
+Code § 293.202 (requiring county clerks, no later than 60 days before the general election, to submit to the secretary of state a written contingency plan to address several types of potential disruptions).
 To minimize disruptions to the election process, counties can also train EBOs — especially chairs — in effective dispute resolution methods.

 Oath of office.
 If they do not do so already, counties should consider requiring all EBOs to take an oath of office before serving at the polls and at central counting facilities (where election returns are compiled).
-As noted above, oaths are already mandatory for any person who helps prepare mechanical recording devices. footnote51_895e340 51 Nev.
-Rev. Stat. § 293B.225.
-Clerks may also choose to require oaths based on provisions such as Nev.
-Rev. Stat. § 293B.355, which requires clerks to ensure that any use of a computer or counting device owned or leased by the state complies with the law.
+As noted above, oaths are already mandatory for any person who helps prepare mechanical recording devices. footnote53_RD0ffqDN7GDfan3Cie18AumOJxMx1DGEAZYahpCsFfs_rs7QhLESfwvD53See supra note 13.

 End Notes